cse-labs/demo-fleet/README.md

 # check the clusters in Arc for the imdb workload

+# add ring:2
+flt targets add ring:2
+flt targets deploy

+# wait for ci-cd to run
+git pull

+# check the clusters in Arc for the imdb workload

-# deploy to ring:1 and ring:2
+# deploy to ring:2 and ring:3
 flt targets clear
-flt targets add ring:1 ring:2
+flt targets add ring:2 ring:3
 flt targets deploy

 # wait for ci-cd to run